curl/curl/docs/libcurl/curl_easy_header.md

 The memory for the returned struct is associated with the easy handle and subsequent calls to curl_easy_header(3) clobber the struct used in the previous calls for the same easy handle.
-Applications need to copy the data if it wants to keep it around.
+The application needs to copy the data if it wants to keep it around.
 The memory used for the struct gets freed with calling curl_easy_cleanup(3) of the easy handle.